 Private Fred Beetham, 41683, West Yorkshire Regiment (Prince of Wales Own), 10th Battalion

-Fred Beetham had married Ada Walker in Ossett in the December quarter of 1913 and the couple were living at 28, Victoria St., Manor Rd., Ossett, Yorks.
+Fred Beetham married Ada Walker in Ossett in the December quarter of 1913, and the couple were living at 28, Victoria St., Manor Rd., Ossett, Yorks.
 Their first child Lewis Beetham was also born in late 1913 and a second child, Ernest Beetham was born in late 1914, both in Ossett.

 Private Beetham died of wounds on the 5th May 1917 aged 24 years, probably in the build up to the Battle of Arras.
 No service record exists for his war service.

 The "Ossett Observer" 1 had this report of Prviate Beetham's death: "Private Fred Beetham (25), a well-known Ossett soldier, has died from wounds in a French hospital.
 Enlisting with the local company of infantry in the early days of the war, Private Beetham, whose home was 20, Little Town-End, Ossett, was afterwards drafted into the West Yorkshire Regiment, and proceeded to the western front five months ago.
 On Thursday last week, acting upon official information received by telegram, his wife proceeded to France, where she saw her husband in hospital, suffering from the effects of serious wounds in the leg.
 He died on Saturday.
 Before the war he was employed by Mr. W. Binks, hay and corn merchant."